 Can vitamin K deficiency bleeding in a newborn be prevented?

 This condition can be prevented.
 The American Academy of Pediatrics recommends that

 all newborns get a vitamin K shot.
-Your child will get a shot into his or her upper
+Your child will get a shot into their upper leg

 Key points about vitamin K deficiency bleeding in a newborn

 Vitamin K deficiency bleeding is a problem that occurs in some newborns.
-It happens
+It often

 Babies are normally born with low levels of vitamin K. Not having enough vitamin K

 is the main cause of this condition.

 Your child’s healthcare provider will diagnose this condition.
 This will be based

 on your child’s signs of bleeding and lab tests for blood clotting times.